How to Respond to I-485 RFE: Common Requests and Strategy 2026

 4. Organize professionally: clear labels, a table of contents, and tabs for each RFE point.
 Make the officer’s job easy.

-5. Consult an attorney: An immigration attorney can identify weaknesses, suggest stronger evidence, and draft a persuasive cover letter.
+5. Consult an attorney: An immigration attorney, experienced immigration attorney or immigration lawyer can identify weaknesses, suggest stronger evidence, and draft a persuasive cover letter, especially in complex immigration cases involving evolving immigration law.

 6. Quality over quantity: Well-organized 50-page response better than disorganized 200-page dump.
 Focus on responsive, relevant evidence.